-dbslog_name / DBSLOG NAME

 Driver resource dbslog_name

 Environment variable DBSLOG_NAME

 Client/Server resource Set for server only

 Туре String

 Default dbs.log

-Description Allows you to specify a file name where DBS logging information must be written.
-If a file already exists with the same name, the file will be used for logging.
+Description You can use this variable to specify a file name where DBS logging information must be written.
+If a file already exists with the same name, the file is used for logging.
 If the file is locked during write operations, multiple servers can use the same log file.

 enable_refmsg / ENABLE REFMSG

 Driver resource enable_refmsg

 Environment variable ENABLE_REFMSG

 Client/Server resource Set for server only

 Туре Boolean

 Default 0 (disabled)

-Description Two valid values are available for this variable: 0 and 1.
-If set to 1, a log message is generated in the database driver log file when an update of a delete action is denied because of existing references.
-If set to 0, no log messages are generated.
+Description There are two valid values for this variable: 0 and 1.
+When set to 0, no log messages are generated.
+When set to 1, log messages are generated in the database driver log file.
+For example, when an update of a delete action was denied because of existing references.

 hint_idx_weight_equal / H INT_IDX_WEIGHT_EQUAL

 Driver resource hint_idx_weight_equal

 Environment variable HINT_IDX_WEIGHT_EQUAL

 Client/Server resource Set for server only

 Туре Integer

 Default 1

 Description This variable controls the index hint generation.
-For information on the influence of this variable on the index hint generation, see ""Database Driver Configuration and Tuning" on page 39".
+For information on the influence of this variable on the index hint generation, see "Database Driver Configuration and Tuning on page 35".

-hint_idx_weight_factor / F IINT_IDX_WEIGHT_FACTOR
+hint_idx_weight_factor / H IINT_IDX_WEIGHT_FACTOR

 Driver resource hint_idx_weight_factor

-Dilver resource
+Environment variable HINT_IDX_WEIGHT_FACTOR

 Client/Server resource Set for server only

 Туре Floating point number

 Default 1.0

 Range 0.0 1.0

 Description This variable controls index-hint generation.
-For information on the influence of this variable on the index-hint generation, see ""Database Driver Configuration and Tuning" on page 39".
+For information on the influence of this variable on the index-hint generation, see "Database Driver Configuration and Tuning on page 35".

-hint_idx_weight_range / H IINT_IDX_WEIGHT_RANGE
+hint_idx_weight_range / F HINT_IDX_WEIGHT_RANGE

 Driver resource hint_idx_weight_rangel

 Environment variable HINT_IDX_WEIGHT_RANGE

 Client/Server resource Set for server only

 Туре Integer

 Default 1

 Description This variable controls the index-hint generation.
-For information on the influence of this variable on the index-hint generation, see ""Database Driver Configuration and Tuning" on page 39".
+For information on the influence of this variable on the index-hint generation, see " Database Driver Configuration and Tuning on page 35".

 rds_full / RDS_FULL

 Driver resource rds_full

 Environment variable RDS_FULL

+Client/Server resource

+Chelly Del vel Tesoulce Set for both client and server

-Client/Server resource Set for both client and server
+Type Set for both client and server Integer

 Туре Integer

-Default 5

-Description This variable defines the maximum number of rows transferred between the LN application virtual machine and the driver as one block.
+Type Default Integer 5 This variable defines the maximum number of rows transferred between the LN application virtual machine and the driver as one block.
 Multiple blocks, and thus network round trips, are transferred if more rows are requested.
 You must set this variable to the same value for the client and server.
 The sql.set.rds.full() function or the "buffer <n> rows query overrule this default setting.</n>

-shm_max_dd_cache_size /SHM_MAX_DD_CACHE_SIZE

-Driver resource shm_max_dd_cache_size

-Environment variable SHM_MAX_DD_CACHE_SIZE
+Type Default Description Integer 5 This variable defines the maximum number of rows transferred between the LN application virtual machine and the driver as one block.
+Multiple blocks, and thus network round trips, are transferred if more rows are requested.
+You must set this variable to the same value for the client and server.
+The sql.set.rds.full() function or the "buffer <n> rows query overrule this default setting.</n>

+Type Default Description max_sql_input_binds / M/ Integer 5 This variable defines the maximum number of rows transferred between the LN application virtual machine and the driver as one block.
+Multiple blocks, and thus network round trips, are transferred if more rows are requested.
+You must set this variable to the same value for the client and server.
+The sql.set.rds.full() function or the "buffer <n> rows query overrule this default setting.
+AX_SQL_INPUT_BINDS</n>